ak-flash/mail2binary.com/README.md

 	Enable Gmail API in GCP.
 Receive API token from binary.com.
 	Check all files to change data to your settings (tokens, ids and etc.)

-Important: Messages in email box should contains words: SELL or BUY
+Important: Subject of message in email box should contains words: SELL or BUY